rjmascolo/marketr_MGMT_frontend/README.md

 UN: ryan@email.com <br />
 PW: 123

-Note: The code is hoisted on a free Heroku account so it will take a few moments for it to boot up.
+The backend is located on a different repository.
+[Check it out!](https://github.com/rjmascolo/marketr_MGMT_backend)